Put down the Bacon! And the iPhone! And all the other things he loves that harm his fertility.

 A 2008 Harvard School of Public Health study revealed that even half a serving of soy a day was enough to harm a man's sperm production.
 Isoflavones, which are found in soy products actually mimic estrogen.
 More tofu for you.

-As addicted as he may be to his two favorite pieces of technology, it might be best for his sperm count to avoid using them for long periods of time.
+As addicted as he is to his two favorite pieces of technology, it might be best for his sperm count to avoid using them for long periods of time.

 Researchers warn that the heat given off from laptops may increase the temperature in his scrotum and reduce sperm production.